AnXh3L0/infuse/content/learning-path/1/module-9.en.md

 ## Practice

-- Find the abuse contacts for 3 web hosting companies, including at least one major platform (use as AWS, GCP, Azure, Oracle Cloud, and Alibaba Cloud.
+- Find the abuse contacts for 3 web hosting companies, including at least one major platform (use as AWS, GCP, Azure, Oracle Cloud, and Alibaba Cloud).
 Look for any additional information they offer on their abuse reporting process.
 - Investigate how abuse databases and Google Safe Browsing work.
 Lists several tools and services that they are integrated with.
 - Build your own incident-response flowchart and checklist containing relevant links and actions to take in case of an incident of malicious online infrastructure.